DALI Lighting Control System for Adult Rehabilitation Integrated Stroke Unit (ARISU), Taio Ora

 Intelligent Environments were able to obtain required equipment overnight from the Australian supplier and manufacturer and provide this to Allendale Electrical during lockdown, along with networking equipment to allow IEL to program the system remotely, with no need for a controls engineer to attend site.

-The Zen apps allow users to fully control their sites remotely and make changes very simply.
+The zencontrol apps allow users to fully control their sites remotely and make changes very simply.

-Although the emergency lighting at the hospital is not DALI, at sites where DALI emergency lights are installed, the Zen controllers can be easily upgraded to monitor the DALI emergency fittings also.
+Although the emergency lighting at the hospital is not DALI, at sites where DALI emergency lights are installed, the zencontrol system can be easily upgraded to monitor the DALI emergency fittings also.

-BMS systems can integrate with the Zen DALI lighting control system via BACnet IP.
-Zen remains a DALI system i.e. totally ‘open’ to any manufacturer with a DALI certified product.
+BMS systems can integrate with the zencontrol DALI lighting control system via BACnet IP.
+The zencontrol system is DALI i.e. totally ‘open’ to any manufacturer with a DALI-2 certified product.
 This is different to proprietary systems that are locked down to specific manufacturers.

-Level 4 ends on 28th April, but we believe the Zen DALI-2 control system with its competitive pricing and ease of installation has proven its value in this ‘lockdown project’ for facilities such as hospitals or other buildings where robust, secure controls are essential, but where remote management and lack of downtime for maintenance is equally important.
+Lockdowns have become a thing of the past, but we believe the zencontrol DALI-2 control system with its competitive pricing and ease of installation has proven its value for facilities such as hospitals, aged care facilities, or other buildings where robust, secure controls are essential, but where remote management and lack of downtime for maintenance is equally important.

 A system that offers comprehensive and transparent reports for facility managers without the need for site visits?
 This has to be the way of the future.